bummbummgarage/bummbummgarage.github.io/projects/one-thousand-minutes-of-practice/index.md

 ---
 layout: project
-title: Ten Thousand Minutes Of Practice
+title: One Thousand Minutes Of Practice
 ---

 # One Thousand Minutes Of Practice